seven-of-eleven/designare-z390-opencore-efi/README.md

-# Gigabyte Designaire Z390 Hackintosh - OpenCore - macOS Big Sur
+# Gigabyte Designaire Z390 Hackintosh - OpenCore - macOS Monterey

 ⭐️ **Thank you guys for all the stars!** ⭐️